nelsonlove/benford-test/README.md

 This app allows users to upload a CSV file with numerical data and test it for conformity to [Benford's Law](https://en.wikipedia.org/wiki/Benford's_law), a statistical phenomenon that can be used in forensic accounting to detect fraud.
 The law states that in a large set of numbers, leading digits occur with a frequency that is logarithmic to their rank.
 For example, the number 1 should occur about 30% of the time, while the number 9 should occur about 4.5% of the time.

 The specifications to which I built this app can be found in [`/specifications.md`](https://github.com/nelsonlove/benford-test/blob/main/specifications.md).
+Included tests make use of data in [`/Benford 1938.pdf`](https://github.com/nelsonlove/benford-test/blob/main/Benford%201938.pdf)

 ## Demo